haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts2.md

 for example with the help of `HashMap<TypeId, Box<dyn Any>>`.
 Because types serve as "keys", recovering actual value is a straightforward [`Any::downcast_ref`][std:any].
 The problem for us is how to lift it to compile-time.
-To use approach as-is we need some sort of compile-time hash-based lookup over arbitrary set of hashes which is a bit ridiculous.

-Instead, let's impose a constraint: **every capability must be declared in code before being used**.
+Let's impose a constraint: **every capability must be declared in code before being used**.
 It doesn't really introduce a limitation, as this is an implicit assumption behind most contexts visions anyways.
 However, it allows us to know all capabilities that can ever appear in the program.
 This also means we already know all acceptable keys for the map,